-Muhlenberg, a Democrat, was the representative for Pennsylvania's 8th congressional district from 1853 to 1855.
+Muhlenberg was the representative for Pennsylvania’s 8th congressional district and was a Democrat.
+He served from 1853 to 1855.

 From Dec 1853 to Mar 1854, Muhlenberg missed 25 of 27 roll call votes, which is 92.6%.
 This is much worse than the median of 31.0% among the lifetime records of representatives serving in Mar 1854.
 The chart below reports missed votes over time.